DennisRono/breakout-5-team-portfolio/README.md

 5. Discuss semantic elements and its benefits. - semantic elements are a key feature of HTML5 that help define the structure and meaning of web pages.
 Elements like `<header>`, `<article>`, and `<footer>`.
 Semantic elements help browsers and developers understand the type of content within each element, making it easier to interpret and style the page.

-6. Discuss the diff btn inline and block elements. -
+6. Discuss the difference between inline and block elements.

+   - A block-level element always starts on a new line.
+A block-level element always takes up the full width available
+   - An inline element does not start on a new line.
+An inline element only takes up as much width as necessary.

-7. Create a simple html portfolio of your team. -
+7. Create a simple html portfolio of your team.